Superchig/chawk/README.md

 This error does contain some useful information, but it's formatted incredibly poorly.
-For example, you can see that the parse error occurs on line 1, column 14, but you have to know to look at the `line_col` field.
+For example, you can see that the parse error occurs on line 1, column 14 of the source `awk` program, but you have to know to look at the `line_col` field in the error message.

 We could benefit significantly from formatting the error messages in a more readable way, as well as possibly showing the locations of errors more